-Also the EU ETS is changed to do justice to the increased climate ambition of the EU.
+Also the EU ETS is changed to reflect the increased climate ambition of the EU.
 It is extended to include maritime transport, and carbon leakage is addressed via a carbon boarder adjustment mechanism.
-In addition in December 2022 the Council of the EUreached a provisional deal with the European Parliament to strengthen the emission reduction of sectors covered by the EU ETS to 62% below 2005 levels by 2030.
+In addition in December 2022 the Council of the $EU^{14}$ reached a provisional deal with the European Parliament to strengthen the emission reduction of sectors covered by the EU ETS to 62% below 2005 levels by 2030.